 You will need to give your toddler regular reminders that she might like to use the potty.
 Don't sit her on the potty unless she says yes; otherwise she won't make the connection for herself.
 Praise her efforts and successes, and, if accidents happen, gently remind her that this is what the potty is for, change her, and make no fuss.
 Reacting negatively may make her resentful and less inclined to try again.

-Potty Training While Traveling
+How To Potty Train A Baby While Traveling

 It's a challenge to toilet train when on the road, but it's possible.
 Ask your toddler to visit the potty just before leaving home, and be sure to scope out restroom locations as soon as you get to wherever you're going.
 Try to maintain good hygiene habits even while on the road by packing a gentle cleanser like JOHNSON’S® baby TOP-TO-TOE® wash.
 For extra-long trips, with no foreseeable restroom, you may want to consider using a diaper to avoid accidents.